Starmer says Labour is on path to majority as Sunak voices ‘disappointment’

 The Labour leader told jubilant supporters they are progressing towards a majority in Westminster as initial local election results on Friday saw his party seize battlegrounds from the Tories.

-The Liberal Democrats also made gains as the Tories lost control of 10 councils across England after voters went to the polls on Thursday.
+The Liberal Democrats also made gains as the Tories lost control of 12 councils and had more than 200 councillors ousted across England after voters went to the polls on Thursday.

 Mr Sunak vowed to push on with his agenda after reassuring staff in Conservative Campaign Headquarters, and insisted he is “not detecting any massive groundswell of movement towards the Labour Party or excitement for its agenda”.